 Jesus washed his disciples’ feet during the meal (Jn 13:2+4); this was not the usual cleaning of the feet when a guest arrived with dusty feet from the street.
 The command of Jesus to wash each other’s feet seems to have been neglected in recent times.
 However, the Adventists wash each other’s feet during each church service when they celebrate Communion.
 Note that washing each other’s feet implies a blessing (Jn 13:17).

 We should celebrate Communion in remembrance of Jesus (in Greek “anamnesis”).
 That means we should remind ourselves of what Jesus has accomplished for us, i.e. we should let the events come to life again.
-We are to remember what Jesus accomplished for us on the cross and we can, in a sense, look to him in a similar way that the Israelites looked to the serpent of metal that Moses had fastened high on a pole; for by it they remained alive after being bitten by serpents because of their sins (Num 21:7–9).
+We are to remember what Jesus accomplished for us on the cross and we can, in a sense, look to him in a similar way that the Israelites looked to the snake of metal that Moses had fastened high on a pole; for by it they remained alive after being bitten by snakes because of their sins (Num 21:7–9).
 Jesus also had to be lifted up like that snake in the wilderness (Jn 3:14).

 When the Mosaic Covenant was made, the Israelites were sprinkled with the “blood of the covenant” of animals (Exod 24:8) and the elders ate looking at Jesus (Exod 24:9–11).
 At the Lord’s Supper we eat Jesus’ body and we are not only sprinkled with blood, but we are even allowed to drink Jesus’ blood, the blood of the New Covenant.